Poker tournaments are still hugely popular and have proved to be a very lucrative form of poker for many players.

-This is especially true in multi-way pots yet players continue to make fruitless c-bets with weak holdings into multiple opponents.
+This also applies to multi-way pots yet players continue to burn money c-betting with weak holdings into multiple opponents.

-- Who has nut advantage (the biggest share of super strong hands)?
+- Who has the nut advantage (the biggest share of super strong hands)?

 - How passive or aggressive is the opponent we're facing?